humanlang/ffmpeg_android/README.md

 # FFmpeg_Android
 Use FFmpeg in Android, including ffmpeg compile to .so files, system integration and so on.

-FFmpeg 5.1.2 compilation
+FFmpeg 4.2.8+ compilation

 1. Required environment: MacOS or Linux

-2. Required files: FFmpeg source package https://ffmpeg.org/
+2. Required files: FFmpeg source package [FFmpeg 4.2.8](https://github.com/FFmpeg/FFmpeg/releases/tag/n4.2.8)

-3. The installation location of NDK, you can download it, or find it in the sdk directory of android studio (if it was installed).
+3. The installation location of NDK, you can download it, or find it in the sdk directory of android studio (if it was installed), my NDK version:21.1.6352462

 ```
 #!/bin/bash